PierreF/celery-dst-issue/README.md

 This show a basic example of celery beat DST change issue (https://github.com/celery/celery/issues/6438)

 On DST change, celery beat stops sending minutely tasks.
-This happen on both DST start or DST end.
+This happen on DST end (but not on DST start).

 ## Step to reproduce